KWagner91/google-homepage/README.md

 # The Odin Project - Front End Project Google Clone

-#1 HTML/CSS Project as part of the Front End Training (https://www.theodinproject.com/courses/web-development-101)
+First HTML/CSS Project as part of the Front End Training Section of The Odin Project (https://www.theodinproject.com/courses/web-development-101/lessons/html-css):

-Project Requirement:
-1) Build the Google.com homepage (the simple one with just a search box)
+> Build the Google.com homepage (the simple one with just a search box)

-Aims:
+## Specifications :
-1) Get familiar with HTML/CSS
+1. Getting familiar with HTML/CSS
-2) Work with GitHub
+2. Working with GitHub for the first time

 ### Open in any Webbrowser